Active Hypothesis Testing under Computational Budgets with Applications to GWAS and LLM: Real-Data Analysis

 We then apply our \texttt{Active-Default} framework with a budget of $n_b=100$ and a significance level of $\alpha = 0.1$ and compare it with \texttt{Random}, \texttt{Xu}, \texttt{ALL}, and \texttt{Active-Xu} baselines.
+As with the GWAS analysis, we treat the auxiliary statistic as inverse signals and use the base utility function $1/(x+\epsilon)$.
 The other settings are the same as in the previous subsection.
 Discoveries are identified using the BH procedure.
 While the theoretical validity of BH relies on the PRDS condition, we justify its use here on structural grounds.
-First, the underlying exact conformal $p$-values satisfy PRDS \cite{bates2023testing}.
+First, the underlying exact conformal $p$-values satisfy PRDS \citep{bates2023testing}.
 Second, although our active $p$-value is not a strictly monotonic transformation of the exact $p$-value, we expect it to remain highly positively correlated with it, thereby preserving the PRDS structure required for FDR control.
 The results are presented in Figure~\ref{fig:realdata2}.
 While all five procedures successfully control the FDR below $\alpha = 0.1$, they exhibit marked differences in budget adherence.
 The budgeted methods (\texttt{Active-Default}, \texttt{Active-Xu}, and \texttt{Random}) precisely respect the $n_b = 100$ query limit, whereas the unconstrained \texttt{Xu} and \texttt{ALL} methods require significantly more computations.
 This highlights a clear trade-off between statistical power and computational cost.
 Although \texttt{ALL} and \texttt{Xu} achieve higher absolute power, our proposed \texttt{Active-Default} demonstrates the highest efficiency, delivering the greatest number of discoveries per query.
 The value of our global allocation scheme is further underscored by the comparison between \texttt{Xu} and \texttt{Active-Xu}; by enforcing the budget, \texttt{Active-Xu} achieves superior efficiency over its unconstrained counterpart.
 These findings collectively demonstrate that in resource-constrained settings where efficiency is paramount, our \texttt{Active-Default} framework provides a powerful and principled solution.